tarunchauhan707/SDLC/README.md

 After deployment, the software will require maintenance to handle any new issues, updates, or improvements.

-###### Different models of SDLC include the Waterfall Model, Iterative Model, Spiral Model, V-Model, and Big Bang Model.
-Each model has its unique approach to software development and is chosen based on the project’s needs
+#### Different models of SDLC include the Waterfall Model, Iterative Model, Spiral Model, V-Model, and Big Bang Model.
+Each model has its unique approach to software development and is chosen based on the project’s needs.

 ****